fbpx

 Instructor: Matt Mariola

-Sustainable agriculture is focused on implementing more natural, less environmentally harmful farming practices that build soil fertility and plant resilience while maintaining adequate production levels.
-The goal of this course is to introduce students to a broad suite of sustainable agriculture principles and practices and to investigate the scientific basis for those practices.
-Students will learn techniques by actually practicing them in the campus Learning Garden.
+Did you know that we can grow food while helping to slow climate change?
+The answer lies in the soil.
+Sustainable agriculture is focused on implementing more natural, less harmful farming practices that sequester carbon and build soil fertility and plant resilience while maintaining crop production.
+This course introduces students to a set of sustainable agriculture practices and investigates their scientific basis.
+Students will learn techniques by practicing them in the campus Learning Garden and visiting local gardening and farming sites.

 • These are all online courses